-This manual is not intended to be a complete training guide on all aspects of safe boating and proper boat operation.
+This operator's guide is not intended to be a complete training guide on all aspects of safe boating and proper boat operation.
 Many states require operators under the age of 18 to be licensed in small boat operation and offer courses for training and certification.
-Alumacraft strongly recommends that prior to using your boat, you attend a boating safety course offered by the U.S. Coast Guard, U.S. Coast Guard Auxiliary or U.S. Power Squadron in your area.
-You can contact the U.S. Coast Guard by visiting https://uscgboating.org/.
+BRP Marine US Inc. strongly recommends that prior to using your boat, you attend a boating safety course offered by the U.S. Coast Guard, U.S. Coast Guard Auxiliary or U.S. Power Squadron in your area.
+You can contact the U.S. Coast Guard by visiting https://uscqboating.org/.